spectrocloud/librarium/content/docs/06-integrations/00-prometheus-cluster-metrics.md

 - Status of all cluster profile layers.

-- CPU and Memory usage of the cluster and of all the pods in the cluster.
+- CPU and Memory usage of the cluster and all the pods in the cluster.

 - Cluster health status.